 These effects are economically large.
-A one-standard deviation increase in firm market real estate value increases real estate investment by 0.3 standard deviations and net debt issues by 0.3 standard deviations along the intensive margin.
-My estimates of firms' borrowing responses are large relative to estimates ranging from 0.04 to 0.08 standard deviations in the U.S. (Chaney et al. 2012; Cvijanović 2014; Lian & Ma 2019) for two reasons.
+A one standard deviation increase in firm market real estate value increases real estate investment by 0.24 standard deviations and total net debt issues by 0.14 standard deviations.
+My estimates of firms' borrowing responses are large relative to estimates ranging from 0.04 to 0.08 standard deviations in the U.S. (Chaney, Sraer, & Thesmar 2012; Cvijanović 2014; Lian & Ma 2021) for two reasons.
 One reason is that in my setting the response is entirely on the intensive margin of real estate ownership, as 99% of listed firms own real estate.
-Another reason is that I analyze a setting in which firms are less likely to face earnings-based borrowing constraints which are prevalent among large U.S. firms (Lian & Ma 2019; Drechsel 2019; Greenwald 2019).
-For the firms in my sample, point estimates from regressions of net debt issues on earnings measures are 75% lower than regressions estimated for similar samples of U.S. firms.
+Another reason is that I analyze a setting in which firms are less likely to face earnings-based borrowing constraints which are prevalent among large U.S. firms (Greenwald 2019; Lian & Ma 2021; Drechsel 2021).
+For the firms in my sample, point estimates from regressions of net debt issues on earnings measures are 60% lower than the same specifications estimated for similar samples of U.S. firms.

 Establishing a causal link between real estate values and firm outcomes is challenging due to potential reverse causality and unobserved local demand shocks that affect both land prices and firms' financial decisions.
-To overcome these concerns, I construct instruments for real estate values using measures of city-level exposure to two waves of national land use deregulation enacted in 1983 and 1987.
-In doing so, my paper relates to a large body of recent work which attempts to explain spatial variation in housing price growth in the U.S. 2000s using either topography (Burchfield et al. 2006; Hilber & Mayer 2009; Saiz 2010) or regulation of new housing supply (Glaeser & Gyouko 2003; Gyourko et al. 2008; Hilber & Vermeulen 2016; Gyourko et al. 2019).
+To overcome these concerns, I construct instruments for real estate values using measures of city-level exposure to a national land use deregulation campaign enacted in 1983.
+In doing so, my paper relates to a large body of recent work which attempts to explain spatial variation in housing price growth in the U.S. 2000s using either topography (Burchfield et al. 2006; Hilber & Mayer 2009; Saiz 2010) or regulation of new housing supply (Glaeser & Gyouko 2003; Gyourko, Saiz, & Summers 2008; Hilber & Vermeulen 2016; Gyourko, Hartley, & Krimmel 2021).

 My measures for local exposure to the national reforms are the share of land parcels in 1980 for which the statutory maximum floor-to-area ratio (FAR) is binding and median road width in 1980.
 These variables reflect key policy parameters which determine land use restrictions.
-In Japan national regulatory limits on the height and size of buildings are increasing functions of the width of the front-facing road adjacent to a land plot.
-This means that the marginal value to landowners of the 1980s liberalization of land use constraints was higher in areas with predominantly narrow roads.
-Consistent with this idea, cities with ex ante smaller roads and a larger share of land plots for which the statutory maximum FAR was binding experienced more construction and a larger boom-bust cycle after the 1983 reform introduced higher limits on building size.
+In Japan regulatory limits on the height and size of buildings are increasing functions of the width of the front-facing road adjacent to a land plot.
+This means the marginal value to landowners of the 1980s liberalization of land use constraints was higher in areas with predominantly narrow roads.
+Consistent with this idea, cities with ex ante smaller roads and a larger share of land plots for which the statutory FAR limit was binding experienced more construction and a larger cycle after the 1983 reform increased building size limits.

 My proposed instruments for estimating the causal relationship between the value of corporate real estate and borrowing and investment address some of the issues raised with other types of instruments for real estate prices widely used in the literature.
-Several recent papers have used the Saiz (2010) geography-based measures of local housing supply inelasticity as instruments for real estate values (e.g. Mian & Sufi 2011; Chaney et al. 2012; Mian et al. 2013; Aladangady 2017).
+Several recent papers have used the Saiz (2010) geography-based measures of local housing supply inelasticity as instruments for real estate values (e.g. Mian & Sufi 2011; Chaney, Sraer, & Thesmar 2012; Mian, Rao, & Sufi 2013; Aladangady 2017).
 This type of instrument is inappropriate in my research setting, as I show a Saiz-style measure for Japan is highly negatively correlated with local land values during the boom period.
-As noted in Mian & Sufi (2014) and Davidoff (2016), this suggests geography-based measures are correlated with drivers of local demand, thereby violating the exclusion restriction for firm-level outcomes.
+As noted in Mian & Sufi (2014) and Davidoff (2016), this means geography-based measures are correlated with drivers of local demand, thereby violating the exclusion restriction for firm-level outcomes.